 This Thai Asparagus Carrot Stir Fry is a simple and delicious new way to serve asparagus.
-Our Eastern Shore Honey adds a glaze and just the touch of sweetness needed to mellow out the heat of the chili pepper in the dish.
+Our Eastern Shore Honey adds a glaze and just the sweetness needed to mellow out the heat of the chili pepper in the dish.
 Tamari soy sauce, red pepper, and sesame oil combine to give the vegetables a southeast Asian flair.
-This recipe comes from the kitchen of my dear friend Joyce Wallace, she always has plenty of ideas on how to use our honey!
+This recipe comes from the kitchen of my dear friend Joyce Wallace; she always has plenty of ideas on how to use our honey!

 Making Thai Asparagus Carrot Stir Fry

 First, you’ll need to get together the ingredients for this dish.
 Here’s what you’ll need to pick up:

 - fresh ginger

 - sesame oil

 How to Make Thai Asparagus Carrot Stir Fry